Why Do My Gums Bleed When I Brush My Teeth?

 Learn how to help bleeding gums quickly

 Our periodontal specialists at Premier Periodontics offer many gum disease treatments for patients with bleeding gums.
 Our goal is to treat gum disease early on before it causes long-term damage to your gums and smile.
-To learn about our gum disease treatment options, schedule an appointment at one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+To learn about our gum disease treatment options, schedule an appointment at one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.